Most Popular Python Interview Questions and Answers to Crack any Interview Successfully.

 Q #3) Explain List, Tuple, Set, and Dictionary and provide at least one instance where each of these collection types can be used.

-- List: Collection of items of different data types which can be changed at run time.
+- List: Collection of items of different data types that can be changed at run time.

 - Set: Collection of items of a similar data type.